 Technology Disclosure Form

-The TDF form is a fillable PDF.
-In addition to a comprehensive description of the invention, the TDF collects pertinent information on inventors, critical dates, addresses, citizenship, e-mail contact information, materials, publication, references, etc. that OTD will need as the patent application process progresses.
+Please download the zip file above and open on your computer to “unzip” the file.
+This form is a fillable PDF.
+In addition to a comprehensive description of the invention, the TDF collects pertinent information on inventors, critical dates, addresses, citizenship, e-mail contact information, materials, publication, references, etc. that Technology Development will need as the patent application process progresses.

 Of particular importance is the box for the funding information.
-If your invention resulted from activites funded by a federal grant, foundation/gift or by an industry support, there may be certain obligations of disclosure and reporting that we will need to follow, so please ensure that this information is accurate.
+If your invention resulted from activities funded by a federal grant, foundation/gift, or by an industry support, there may be certain obligations of disclosure and reporting that we will need to follow, so please ensure that this information is accurate.
 If internal funds were involved, please describe them.
-If no federal, industrial, foundation/gift or internal funding was involved, please check the appropriate box in the TDF.
+If no federal, industrial, foundation/gift, or internal funding was involved, please check the appropriate box in the TDF.

 Because it is a fillable PDF form, all fields of the TDF will need to completed.
 It is also critical that you use ADOBE READER as your default program to edit the fillable PDF.
 If the TDF requests an answer but there is no proper answer, please just type in “Not Applicable”.
 You can also refer to attachment documents that you’ll submit with the TDF by simply typing “See attachment”.
 You can also answer a question by typing a reference to another section (e.g. “See Section 5, above”) if appropriate.
 Again, all fields need to have an answer for the form to be complete.